doniyorkhasanov/blacksoulgem95.github.io/source/_posts/01GHKA8BMJ8ZAN4MZFWHHXMHXG_a-serial-startuppers-analysis-of-the-current-market-situation.md

 ## What companies are caught in the downfall even if they're actually doing okay?

-Business 2 Customer companies, like Kaleyra, Twilio, etc, are caught in the wave of panic towards the communications industry, even tho we are doing okay financially.
+Business 2 Customer companies, like Kaleyra, Twilio, etc, are caught in the wave of panic towards the communications industry, even tho are doing okay financially.
 Banks still needs to contact remotely their users.
 Food Delivery still needs to send SMSs.
 OTPs are a hardcore standard in multi-factor authentication security.

-This is also exactly why Elon's doing what he's doin to Twitter: transform the (free) user into a paying customer, through subscription services - in order to recover it's ad-revenue loss and move towards a more sustainable way of financing the company.
+This is also exactly why Elon's doing what he's doing to Twitter: transform the (free) user into a paying customer, through subscription services - in order to recover it's ad-revenue loss and move towards a more sustainable way of financing the company.

 We definetly learnt through this bubble that ad-revenue based companies are not sustainable, and heavily susceptible to almost anything in the real world.

 ## What I see (most probably just wish) will take over the web in the next future
-I saw the Internet being born, when older (than me) people thought it was just a nerd thingy will disapper soon ( the dot com bubble ) - but now every industry is dependant on this technology.
+I saw the Internet being born, when older (than me) people thought it was just a nerd thingy will disapper soon (the dot com bubble) - but now every industry is dependant on this technology.

 Internet was originally born as a place of freedom, where everyone can have their spaces and communicate with other people, with a sort of federated systems, such as e-mails.

-With Google, Virgilio and Tiscali in Italy, AOL and Yahoo in the US, Amazon globally and many more, Internet became service-centered.
+With Virgilio and Tiscali in Italy, AOL and Yahoo in the US, Google and Amazon globally and many more, Internet became service-centered.

 Now, people instead are moving towards places like Mastodon, a federated social network using the ActivityPub standard to interact with other instances.
 You chose where your data is and who manages it (you can actually DIY if you have the time and resources) and interact with any user from any place.
-(PS. if you're interested in joining Mastodon, hit me up, I run an instance)
+(PS. if you're interested in joining Mastodon, [we run our own instance](https://pwbsoft.gay))

 I envision a future where privacy starts to become more valued, and where people will slowly switch to what Tim Berners-Lee, inventor of World Wide Web in 1989, envisioned his creation would've been: a [federated system of knowledge and information sharing](https://solidproject.org/).